Patroklo/codeigniter-static-laravel-routes/readme.md

 ## Change Log

+### 1.5:
+*	Added support to subdomains
+*	Added "routes" folder that lets developer use more than one file to storage routes.
+*	Improved route naming functionalities.
+*	Added support to send parameters to filters.

 ### 1.0:
 *	First release of the system.
 Added static routes, filter hook system and naming routes system.